FlavioAro/flutter-lottie-animation/README.md

 Video on youtube explaining in detail how it works: https://www.youtube.com/watch?v=B0x0NjeZcG0

-article on medium explaining in detail how it works: https://medium.com/@FlavioAro/how-to-use-lottie-animations-in-just-3-minutes-in-flutter-b4b39925d076
+Article on medium explaining in detail how it works: https://medium.com/@FlavioAro/how-to-use-lottie-animations-in-just-3-minutes-in-flutter-b4b39925d076

 #### Lottie